 Throughout your session, TRECA will send all emails from the following email address: firstname.lastname@example.org.
 Please be sure to edit your spam/junk email settings and add email@example.com as a trusted/safe sender.
 This will ensure that your spam filter does not block our emails.
 You will receive the email with your login the day before classes start.

 Below the login, you'll find an announcements section.
 These are posted by Edmentum/PLATO and will provide you with advanced notification about updates, so you can plan your time accordingly.
 You can disregard messages about their customer support center, as you will use TRECA’s support center for technical support.

-Here is are examples of a Physical Education course and an English course that have not yet been started.
+Here is an example of a Physical Education course that has not yet been started:

 To see the assignments in a folder or unit, select “Show.”